salto-io/salto/.github/pull_request_template.md

 ---
 _User Notifications_:
-_Replace me with a short sentence that describes the changes in the PR that the user should be notified about (changes to elements in existing workspaces, migrations, etc...)_
+_Replace me with a short sentence that describes changes that will appear in NaCls and are not caused by user actions (e.g. a new annotation, field values that are converted to references, etc).
+Hidden changes should not be listed._